 The point is to cut down on load time while retaining the appeal and quality of your images, all of which add up to optimizing your site for search engines.

-Choosing Wisely – Image Sourcing and Relevance
+Choosing Wisely – Image Sourcing and Relevance for SEO

 Optimization aside, if you get dinged because of illegally using an image, it isn’t going to help the success of your site at all.